ibrahimmahafza/MNIST-Digit-Classifier/README.md

 This project demonstrates data preprocessing, model building, training, and evaluation, achieving over 99% accuracy on the test set.

 # 🚀 How to run
 The easiest way to run this project is directly in Google Colab.
+(Make sure to upload the .pngs in the nums folder on Colab so you can test the model with the sample images given)
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/Ibrahimmahafza/MNIST-Digit-Classifier/blob/main/handwritingrecognition.ipynb)

 # 📈 Results